ericsson-iap/python-sample-app/README.md

 - You need the access token generated in **Onboard the App** prerequisite to access the App Manager for instantiating the Hello World CSAR App Package.
-- Contact your platform administrator to generate the required App key, certificates key, certificates, and the secrets which store them.
+- Contact your platform administrator and provide the `Service Name of your App` to generate the required App key, certificates key, certificates, and the secrets which store them.
 The details of the secrets, keys, certs and EIC endpoint details will be passed to App Administration through the `userDefinedHelmParameters` when instantiating the App.
-Refer to
-    [App Certificate Provisioning Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-cert-provisioning/developer-guide)
-     to understand how certificates are loaded into the App during instantiation for secure communication.
+Refer to [App Certificate Provisioning Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-cert-provisioning/developer-guide) to understand how certificates are loaded into the App during instantiation for secure communication.
 The required parameters are: